Gotcha Day!

 You are making an appointment for a Puppy Wellness Visit (NO vaccinations or deworming treatments will be needed. ) Make sure to bring the Health Examination Certificate that we gave with you.
 Our qualified veterinarian will provide your puppy's first two series of immunizations, as well as a bordetella for kennel cough.
 You will be given a Health Examination Certificate to give to your veterinarian so that they are aware of what has been done and when it was done so that they can proceed with the next steps.
 Vaccinations are essential for preserving and establishing immunity in your puppy's body against certain illnesses.
 Remember to consult your veterinarian about heartworm/flea/tick prevention in your region, and to follow your veterinarian's recommendations for proper and timely deworming.
 We use and recommend Bayview Animal Hospital in Farmington, UT 801-451-2359

-10- Time to join our private group for Setareh Yorkie Owners
+12- Time to join our private discord server for Setareh Yorkie Owners

 We share stories, ask for advice, plan yorkie parties and more